-Monday, 12 March 1832, at Hiram, Ohio, in the John and Elsa Johnson home.
-(Note that D&C 79 came after D&C 80.)
+Received Monday, 12 March 1832, at Hiram, Ohio (Johnson home).
+Note that D&C 79 came after D&C 80.

-Jared Carter had followed much the same path as Joseph Smith, living in Vermont, New York, and then Ohio.
+Jared Carter had followed much the same geographic path as Joseph Smith, living in Vermont, New York, and then Ohio.
 He was mentioned earlier in the Doctrine and Covenants (D&C 52:38; 6 June 1831) when he was ordained a priest.
 From September 1831 to March 1832, he had served a mission mostly in his former residences: Ohio, Pennsylvania, New York, and Vermont.
 Not long after returning home, he went to Hiram to meet with Joseph Smith.
-This revelation was received in conjunction with that visit.
+This revelation was received in conjunction with that visit.11